christoffelwilliam/paragraph-tidier/README.md

 ## Description

-The **Advanced Paragraph Tidier** is a web-based application designed to clean and format text extracted from PDFs and other sources.
-This tool enhances the usability of text for AI applications by removing unnecessary formatting issues.
+The **PDF Text Tidier for AI Chatbots** is a web-based application designed to clean and format text extracted from PDFs and other sources.
+This tool enhances the usability of text for AI applications by removing unnecessary formatting issues and providing additional features for better interaction with AI chatbots.

 ## Features

 - Advanced whitespace normalization
 - Smart paragraph detection and preservation
-- Hyphenation fixing at line breaks
+- Fixing of hyphenated words at line breaks
-- Special character normalization
-- Batch processing for multiple paragraphs or files
+- Removal of unnecessary line breaks and normalization of whitespace
+- **New Feature**: AI Prompt Selection
+  - Users can now select multiple prompts to customize the output for AI chatbots, allowing for customized interactions.
-- Dark mode for comfortable night reading
+- Improved dark mode for better readability
-- Completely private - all processing done in your browser
+- Completely private - all processing is done in the browser
-- Responsive design for desktop and mobile
+- Responsive design for desktop and mobile use

 ## Usage

-1. Paste your messy text into the input area.
+1. Paste your text from PDFs or other sources into the input area.
-2. Select the desired options for tidying.
+2. Select the desired tidying options.
+3. Choose or customize AI prompts to send along with your tidied text.
-3. Click the "Tidy Paragraph" button to clean the text.
+4. Click "Tidy Text" to clean up the formatting.
-4. Use the "Copy to Clipboard" button to copy the tidied text.
-5. Explore batch processing by uploading a text file.
-(This feature is still not optimal, more improvement needed)

-## Disclosure

-This code was scripted and generated with the assistance of AI Claude.
-I am the prompter and have provided instructions for its creation.
-This approach is referred to as **Vibe Coding**.

-## License

-This project is open source and can be modified or extended for your specific needs.
-Feel free to contribute.
+5. Use the "Copy Tidied Text" or "Download as Text File" options to save your work.

+### Key Changes in the Update:
+- **Feature Addition**: Highlighted the new AI prompt selection feature.
+- **Dark Mode Improvement**: Mentioned the improvements made to dark mode for better readability.
+- **Usage Instructions**: Provided clear steps on how to use the tool.